Phone: (209) 946-2153

 Students examine issues in VLSI design.
 Topics include logic families, sizing, timing models, fabrication, layout, high speed and low power design tradeoffs, circuit simulation and device modeling.
 Prerequisites: Completion of all Fundamental Skills; ECPE 071, ECPE 071L, ECPE 131, ECPE 131L with a "C-" or better.
 (Spring odd years).

 Analysis and design of circuits in the continuous time domain.
 Topics include: frequency response, Laplace transforms, Fourier transforms, stability and feedback.
 Applications include high-order filter design and controls.
 Prerequisites: ECPE 041, ECPE 041L, and MATH 057 with a "C-" or better.

 ECPE 144.
 Applied Electromagnetics.
 4 Units.

 The purpose of this course is for students to gain an understanding of transmission lines and field theory as it applies to communication circuits and systems.
 Electromagnetic wave propagation, reflection, and transmission through common materials are examined.
-Prerequisites: Completion of all Fundamental Skills; PHYS 055, MATH 057, ECPE 041 with a "C-" or better.
+This course is cross listed with EPHY 144.
+Prerequisites: Completion of all Fundamental Skills; PHYS 055, MATH 057, with a "C-" or better.

 ECPE 155.
 Autonomous Robotics.
 4 Units.